Hotel Emiliano Rio de Janeiro

 Rio de Janeiro is a year round destination.
 Spring (September - October) is one of the nicest times to visit Rio, before the humidity sets in.
 Rio's forests and gardens are lush and beautiful to see at this time.
 Summer vacation begins in mid-December and lasts until February.
 During this time the beaches are packed with Cariocas working on their tans.
 This can also be the rainiest time of year in Rio.
 The heavy heat starts around October and will reach 40 degrees Celsius on a sunny day.
 Winter vacation happens in July and, although the days can stay hot, the evenings in Rio get relatively chilly dropping to 15 degrees Celsius.
 The winds and dampness can make this feel colder.
 Summers are best for diving while the winter months (June - August) are the best for surfers.
 Carnaval is held every year, 7 weeks before Easter Sunday.
 During this period, and often the weeks leading up to it, Rio is at its liveliest.
 It is also a time when prices skyrocket and crowds can become unbearable.

-Call us on to start planning your vacation to Hotel Emiliano Rio de Janeiro or take a look at our itineraries to Rio de Janeiro
+To start planning your holiday to Hotel Emiliano Rio de Janeiro

 Perched overlooking the sands of Rio's iconic Copacabana Beach and Brazil's epic coast, The Emiliano Rio de Janeiro is a contemporary and elegant hotel which offers seamless service and a range of facilities to complement your stay in this vibrant city.